icgrp/ese532_handouts/ese532_handouts/hw3/homework_submission.md

 		- This applies to all of your parallel timing measurements in this assignment.
         ```
+         -->
     5. Validate your results.
 Make sure that your parallel
         version produces the same answers as the original serial
         version.
 Explain how you validated your results; report any
         discrepancies in your final implementation.
-(3--5 lines)
+(1 line)
     6. Compare your measurement with your ideal, expected speedup.
 (1 line)
     7. If your speedup is different from ideal, expected, what
         effects are likely to be responsible for the difference?
 (1-3 lines)